Illinois Legislature Passes Bill Requiring Pay Scale Disclosures

 By: Bill Osterndorf

 On May 17, 2023, the Illinois legislature passed a bill requiring various pay scale disclosures in job postings.
 This bill, House Bill (HB) 3129, amends the Illinois Equal Pay Act.
-If HB 3129 is signed into law by Illinois Governor J.B.
-Pritzker, it will go into effect on January 1, 2025.
+This bill was signed into law by Illinois Governor J.B.
+Pritzker in August of 2023 and goes into effect on January 1, 2025.

 Job Postings